-The College and Career Ready Performance Index - CCRPI - is Georgia's annual tool for measuring how well its schools, districts, and the state itself are preparing students for the next educational level.
+The College and Career Ready Performance Index (CCRPI) meets that requirement in Georgia, as well as satisfies requirements for school accountability in state law.
+The CCRPI is Georgia's annual tool for measuring how well its schools, districts, and the state itself are preparing students for the next educational level.
 It provides a comprehensive roadmap to help educators, parents, and community members promote and improve college and career readiness for all students.

-The CCRPI includes five main components each scored on a scale of 0 to 100: Achievement, Progress, Closing Gaps, Readiness, and Graduation Rate (high school only).
-These components, encompassing multiple indicators, are combined for a total CCRPI score on a scale of 0 to 100.
+The CCRPI includes five main components: Content Mastery, Progress, Closing Gaps, Readiness, and Graduation Rate (high school only).